lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

-To be clear: we *could* (and I have, and seen others do, too) keep adding more flags and state and crap to our current program, and eventually get a functioning pause button (or a similar requirement), but we should stop here, and take a couple of steps back.
+To be clear: we *could* (and I have, and seen others do, too) keep adding more flags and state and crap to our current program, and eventually get a functioning pause button (or similar requirement), but we should stop here, and take a couple of steps back.

 ## Where did we go wrong?